-Today, I’m gonna share some few takeaways I learned myself in clearing off debts.
+Today, I’m gonna share a few takeaways I learned myself in clearing off debts.
 I’m not yet fully cleared with debts.
 Yet, I am positive that these ways are effective because I am being able to lower down my debts.
 It’s still in progress.
 That is the reason why I used “in Clearing off debts” rather than “to clear off debts”.
 Was there any difference?
 Haha.
 Here’s a list of the key takeaways that can help us in clearing off debts.
 Although it can be simple as it looks, I’ll still discuss them one by one.
 As usual, this ideology is something that I used and it’s effective for me.
 I may do a separate post about the stories behind it next time.
-For the meantime, let’s dig in to our list!
+In the meantime, let’s dig into our list!

 - Self Control

 - Increase your income not your debts

 - Take a few steps at a time

 Paying debts can be so frustrating at times.
 There’s a lot of issues in life that need to be dealt with and it can be stressful, I know.
 The thing is being stressed and frustrated doesn’t even resolve anything.
 Negativities can definitely drag us down and makes us so exhausted.
 There’s no need to worry though, we can turn things around by changing the way we think about it.

 The first thing we need to do to change the situation is by changing our views.
 Most likely we can’t get through to an issue because we keep on telling ourselves that we will never make it through.
 While saying that, I am sure you’ve been thinking about solutions as well.
 Then you end up scratching off the list of solutions that you’ve just come up with because you think it may not work.
 If you kept on doing that nothing will surely be resolved.
 Why???
 Because in the first place you never thought that you can make it through.
 Start everything in a positive way and everything will fall into the right place.
 It applies to any situation.
 Your actions are all based on your mindset.
 You’ll notice the change when you started doing it.